Intro

 The Club Sandwich Alternative

-The bread stayed crisp rather than going soggy, the bacon was cooked correctly, and the fillings were generous enough to satisfy.
+The bread stayed crisp rather than going soggy, and the bacon and the fillings were generous enough to satisfy.

 The lettuce was fresh, and the tomatoes had actual flavour.